msam-dev/Scientifc-Calculator/ProjectDetails.md

 For development of the website I used **HTML, CSS** and **JavaScript**.\
 For hosting the website, I used **GitHub Pages**.

+All calculation functionality is done using the built in JavaScript mathematics functions.

 If you have any questions contact me here [msam.dev/contact](https://msam.dev/contact).